wyrover/Switch/README.md

 - **Pcf.Forms** : The Pcf.Forms library contains classes for creating Windows-based applications that take full advantage of the rich user interface features available in the Microsoft Windows operating system.
 - **Pcf.TUnit** : The Pcf.TUnit library is a unit-testing framework for modern C++14.
 Initially ported from NUnit.

+# Install
+Before runnng examples you mist install Pcf.
+To install see Intall.md file

 # Examples
 The classic first application 'Hello World'.